scarlosteixeira/react-weather/README.md

   )
 }
 ```

-The CurrentWeather component is responsible for displaying the current weather data.
-It also handles the conversion of the wind speed and direction, from a numeric value, meaningless to the user, to a string , which is easy to understand.
+The CurrentWeather component is responsible for displaying the current weather data and also handles the conversion of wind speed and direction values.

-* The wind speed is converted from m/s to a description, this conversion is based on the **[Beaufort scale](https://en.wikipedia.org/wiki/Beaufort_scale)**.
-That correlates the wind speed, wind description, wave height, sea condition and land condition.
+To make the wind speed more meaningful to the user, it is converted from metres per second to a description based on the  **[Beaufort scale](https://en.wikipedia.org/wiki/Beaufort_scale)**.
+This conversion takes into account the wind speed, wind description.

-* The wind direction is converted from azimuth degrees to a cardinal point abbreviation, this conversion is based on the **[Wind rose](https://uni.edu/storm/Wind%20Direction%20slide.pdf)**.
+In addition, the wind direction is converted from azimuth degrees to a cardinal point abbreviation using the **[Wind rose](https://uni.edu/storm/Wind%20Direction%20slide.pdf)**.
+These conversions make it easier for users to understand the wind condition and direction.

 ```TypeScript
 // CurrentWeather component